styled-components/vscode-styled-components/CONTRIBUTING.md

 The syntax is regex based, tools I've been using have include a mix of [regex101.com](https://regex101.com/) and [regexr.com](https://regexr.com/).
 Note that VSCode does not use JavaScript Regex, but [oniguruma](https://github.com/kkos/oniguruma) instead.
 They are more compatible with the _PCRE_ flavor in these websites.
 The Regex in the JSON files are string encoded, so you need to decode/encode them when copying between these websites, you can use a [tool like this](https://www.freeformatter.com/json-escape.html#ad-output).
+You can test your regex with the node version in a scratch pad to see which groups it matches (these may not always be what you expect) https://github.com/atom/node-oniguruma.

 It can take some time to get used to the regular expressions.